Liverpool celebrate Champions League victory with open-top bus parade | Goal.com

 This year's journey to the final began with a close finish in the group stage as the Anfield side finished second behind Paris Saint-Germain and level on points with Napoli, edging through to the knockout stage because of their superior goal record.

-A 3-1 win at Bayern Munich in the second- eg of their last-16 tie set up a quarter-final clash with Porto, which Klopp's men sailed through 6-1 on aggregate.
+A 3-1 win at Bayern Munich in the second-leg of their last-16 tie set up a quarter-final clash with Porto, which Klopp's men sailed through 6-1 on aggregate.

 They looked set to crash out after suffering a 3-0 hammering away to Barcelona in the semi-final first leg, but they recovered in incredible fashion by scoring four at Anfield the following week.